Top

 recovery time, 20.0% lower, relative time 0.80, p = 0.04, treatment 85, control 94, duration of fever.

-[Wagner], 10/31/2021, retrospective, USA, peer-reviewed, 5 authors, study period March 2020 - March 2021. risk of death, 70.0% lower, OR 0.30, p < 0.001, treatment 638, control 819, adjusted per study, multivariable, RR approximated with OR.
+Wagner, 10/31/2021, retrospective, USA, peer-reviewed, 5 authors, study period 1 March, 2020 - 1 March, 2021. risk of death, 64.5% lower, RR 0.36, p < 0.001, treatment 82 of 638 (12.9%), control 182 of 819 (22.2%), adjusted per study, odds ratio converted to relative risk, multivariable.

-[Yeramaneni], 2/28/2021, retrospective, USA, peer-reviewed, 6 authors, study period 11 February, 2020 - 8 May, 2020. risk of death, 59.0% higher, OR 1.59, p = 0.09, treatment 410, control 746, adjusted per study, hospital use only, multivariable, RR approximated with OR, late treatment result.
+Yeramaneni, 2/28/2021, retrospective, USA, peer-reviewed, 6 authors, study period 11 February, 2020 - 8 May, 2020. risk of death, 59.0% higher, OR 1.59, p = 0.09, treatment 410, control 746, adjusted per study, hospital use only, multivariable, RR approximated with OR, late treatment result.

-[Zangeneh], 5/13/2022, retrospective, Iran, peer-reviewed, 3 authors. risk of death, 39.0% lower, HR 0.61, p = 0.01, Cox proportional hazards.
+Zangeneh, 5/13/2022, retrospective, Iran, peer-reviewed, 3 authors. risk of death, 39.0% lower, HR 0.61, p = 0.01, Cox proportional hazards.

-[Zhou], 12/4/2020, retrospective, propensity score matching, China, peer-reviewed, 7 authors, study period 1 January, 2020 - 22 August, 2020. risk of severe case, 81.0% higher, HR 1.81, p < 0.001, treatment 72 of 519 (13.9%), control 198 of 2,595 (7.6%), death/intubation/ICU, propensity score matching, Cox proportional hazards.
+Zhou, 12/4/2020, retrospective, propensity score matching, China, peer-reviewed, 7 authors, study period 1 January, 2020 - 22 August, 2020. risk of severe case, 84.0% higher, HR 1.84, p < 0.001, treatment 72 of 519 (13.9%), control 198 of 2,595 (7.6%), adjusted per study, death/intubation/ICU, propensity score matching, multivariable, Cox proportional hazards.

 Effect extraction follows pre-specified rules as detailed above and gives priority to more serious outcomes.
 For pooled analyses, the first (most serious) outcome is used, which may differ from the effect a paper focuses on.
 Other outcomes are used in outcome specific analyses.

-[Balouch], 1/20/2021, retrospective, USA, peer-reviewed, 5 authors. risk of symptomatic case, 22.0% lower, RR 0.78, p = 0.49, treatment 18 of 80 (22.5%), control 49 of 227 (21.6%), adjusted per study, odds ratio converted to relative risk, multivariable.
+Balouch, 1/20/2021, retrospective, USA, peer-reviewed, 5 authors. risk of symptomatic case, 22.0% lower, RR 0.78, p = 0.49, treatment 18 of 80 (22.5%), control 49 of 227 (21.6%), adjusted per study, odds ratio converted to relative risk, multivariable.

 recovery time, 36.9% lower, relative time 0.63, p = 0.32, treatment 80, control 227.

-[Cheung], 4/30/2021, retrospective, China, peer-reviewed, 3 authors. risk of severe case, 34.0% higher, OR 1.34, p = 0.72, treatment 23, control 929, adjusted per study, multivariable, RR approximated with OR.
+Cheung, 4/30/2021, retrospective, China, peer-reviewed, 3 authors. risk of severe case, 34.0% higher, OR 1.34, p = 0.72, treatment 23, control 929, adjusted per study, multivariable, RR approximated with OR.

-[Freedberg], 5/21/2020, retrospective, propensity score matching, USA, peer-reviewed, 15 authors. risk of death/intubation, 57.0% lower, RR 0.43, p = 0.02, treatment 8 of 84 (9.5%), control 332 of 1,536 (21.6%), NNT 8.3, propensity score matching.
+Freedberg, 5/21/2020, retrospective, propensity score matching, USA, peer-reviewed, 15 authors. risk of death/intubation, 57.0% lower, HR 0.43, p = 0.02, treatment 8 of 84 (9.5%), control 332 of 1,536 (21.6%), NNT 8.3, adjusted per study, propensity score matching, multivariable, Cox proportional hazards.

-[Fung], 10/1/2021, retrospective, population-based cohort, USA, peer-reviewed, 6 authors, excluded in exclusion analyses: not fully adjusting for the different baseline risk of systemic autoimmune patients. risk of death, no change, HR 1.00, p = 1.00, vs. never used.
+Fung, 10/1/2021, retrospective, population-based cohort, USA, peer-reviewed, 6 authors, excluded in exclusion analyses: not fully adjusting for the different baseline risk of systemic autoimmune patients. risk of death, no change, HR 1.00, p = 1.00, vs. never used.

 risk of hospitalization, 6.0% lower, HR 0.94, p < 0.001, vs. never used.